 Lloyds IT security experts are to thank for that, who “geo-blocked” the source of the attack, which is a security technique that effectively drops a portcullis over the server launching the attacks but also stopped legitimate customer requests from that area, too.

 Though no customer data has been stolen and service is back online, this cyberattack is an unfriendly reminder about the nature of DDoS attacks, their ability, and their true impact.

-Joe Bernik, Intel Security CTO for Financial Services, noted that the attack is nothing new, but attacks like it aren’t going anywhere.
+Joe Bernik, McAfee CTO for Financial Services, noted that the attack is nothing new, but attacks like it aren’t going anywhere.
 “As one of the oldest forms of internet-borne attacks, DDoS attacks are effective and popular because the internet architecture and protocols it uses easily lend themselves to this form of attack.
 Therefore, it makes sense that the attack on Lloyds’ banking platform is similar to the DDoS attacks that impacted large U.S. banks in 2013 and 2014 as well.”

 Bernik continued, “Adding to this ease, DDoS attacks are highly visible by nature, and easy to perform, given the availability of ‘for hire’ botnets.
 It’s also important to remember that—especially in cases like Lloyds Bank—a DDoS attempt can be part of a larger attack and could just be a detractor used to redirect security resources.”